 Madonna of Zbraslav

 The Madonna of Zbraslav comes from the parish church of St James the Greater in Zbraslav, a municipal district of Prague.
 This painting is in the tradition of earlier Italian-Byzantine examples of the Madonna and Christ art.
 However, this composition presents a more human and intimate relationship between the mother and child.
-In the previous er Byzantine examples, the mother offers the child as an object of worship.
+In previous Byzantine traditions, the mother offers the child as an object of worship.

 Madonna and Child